semprag/semprag.github.io/basics.md

 ## Appendix

-The `appendix` environment, is a good home for lengthy proofs, fragments, experimental materials, and the like.
+The `appendix` environment, is a good home for lengthy proofs, fragments, experimental materials, etc.

     \begin{appendix}
       ...